 Our range of regenerative, phytonutrient herbal blends are primarily organised into two categories (for individual herbs see our Individual Items/Herbs page).

-- Our C.A.R.E.
-Programme - Cleanse, Activate, Restore, Energise
+Our C.A.R.E.
+Immunity Programme - Cleanse, Activate, Restore, Energise

-Fed when either a full-body requirement or specific system needs a deep clean/reset due either for a chronic, ongoing condition to restore optimal health - to quote Juliet Getty, Getty Nutrition, "The only way to fix your horse is to help him return to his natural state." - or as a preventative - as the saying goes, 'perfect practice makes perfect prevention'.
+Fed when either a full-body requirement or specific system needs a deep clean/reset due to a chronic, ongoing condition, to restore optimal health.
+To quote Juliet Getty of Getty Nutrition, "The only way to fix your horse is to help him return to his natural state."
+Or as a preventative, "Perfect practice makes perfect prevention", as the saying goes.

 The herbs used in our CARE Programme are primarily immunostimulants, immunomodulators and immunoregulators, working synergistically with proprietary cleansing and purifiying herbs indicated for the particular system.